-t is also useful to look at what differences exist among crop producers.
-The average crop farming participant has an average of \$695,900 in total receipts.
-Crop sales make up 82% of total receipts (Figure 25), government payments make up another 12%, and 3% comes from crop insurance indemnities.
-The remaining 3% comes from livestock sales and other receipts.
-Corn is considered one of the highest valued crops, which is evident in the total receipts of the corn producers (Table 7).
-The 29 corn producers had average total receipts of \$1.54 million.
-Wheat came in second with an average of \$828,900 and sorghum ranked third with \$663,900.
-Cotton, which is typically thought of as a high valued crop, had the lowest average value of crop receipts with \$551,200, but was also the smallest in average acreage among those participating.
+It is also useful to look at what differences exist among crop producers.
+Recall that the average crop farming participant has an average of \$745,000 in total receipts.
+Corn is considered the highest valued crop, which is evident in the total receipts of the corn producers (Table 7).
+The 28 corn producers had average total receipts of \$1.6 million.
+Wheat came in second with an average of \$997,000 and sorghum ranked third with \$667,000.
+Cotton, which has not experienced the price increases that the grain commodities have, had the lowest average value of crop receipts with \$534,000.
+Cotton farms were also the smallest in average acreage among those participating.

 When comparing the make up of farm receipts, corn producers receive the highest portion of their receipts from raw commodity sales (Figure 26).
-On average, the 26 corn producers received 90% of their receipts from crop sales and collected another 6% from government payments and crop insurance indemnities.
-Corn and cotton producers both had the same 2% in livestock receipts.
-In contrast, wheat farms were the most diversified, earning 6% of their receipts from livestock sales (Figure 29), while grain sorghum had 4%.
-Government payments were the highest for the cotton producers at 18% and crop sales accounted for 74% of total receipts.
+On average, the 28 corn producers received 89% of their receipts from crop sales and collected another 6% from government payments and crop insurance indemnities.
+In contrast, wheat farms were the most diversified, earning 6% of their receipts from livestock sales (Figure 29).
+Government payments were the highest for the cotton producers at 17% and crop sales accounted for 76% of total receipts.

 Given the differences, which group has the greatest projected financial success?
-Based on the FARM Assistance ProScore rating (Table 7), the 29 corn producers have the highest projected level of financial success.
-Among all crop farms, the average ProScore rating is 21.42, while corn producing participants have an average ProScore rating of 25.29.
-With a ProScore of 21.25, the cotton producing participants compare favorably as well.
-Sorghum and wheat producers both fall just below the average for all crop farms with respective ProScore ratings of 19.69 and 20.13.
+Based on the FARM Assistance ProScore rating (Table 7), the 28 corn producers have the highest projected level of financial success.
+Among all crop farms, the average ProScore rating is 23.99, while corn producing participants have an average ProScore rating of 36.11.
+With a ProScore of 28.06, the wheat producing participants show favorable financial status as well.
+Cotton and sorghum producers both fall just below the average for all crop farms with respective ProScore ratings of 21.22 and 20.32, respectively.

 Table 7 also provides a snapshot of the average production characteristics such as size, land tenure, and the intensity of the various enterprises.
-In terms of total acres, the operations that planted at least 15% of their acres in wheat tended to be significantly larger than the average.
-This tendency is not surprising since that group has already been characterized as being the most diversified into livestock production.
-While the average crop farm is slightly larger than 2,200 acres, the average wheat producer operates on a little over 3,200 acres.
-Following the same logic, on average, wheat producers have the most activity in cow-calf and stocker enterprises.
+In terms of total acres, the operations that planted at least 15% of their acres in corn or wheat tended to be significantly larger than the average.
+While the average crop farm is slightly larger than 2,200 acres, the average corn producer operates on almost 3,500 acres while wheat producers operate on almost 3,400 acres.
 Cotton producers tended to be the smallest producers both in terms of acreage and total receipts.
-Corn farms were the largest in total acreage at just under 4,000 acres and sorghum farms were similar to the average at 2,258 total acres, respectively.
+Sorghum farms were similar to the average at 2,285 total acres.